Advice Complexity of Adaptive Priority Algorithms: Open Problems

 The extension of the adaptive priority model to the advice tape model leads to many new research directions.
 We consider the following open problems to be of particular interest:

-\begin{enumerate} \item Design and analyze new adaptive priority algorithms with advice for (special cases of) classical optimization problems and convert them to offline algorithms by trying all possibilities for the advice.
-In particular, are there priority algorithms with advice that lead to faster (in terms of the base of the exponent) exact exponential time offline algorithms than the best known? \item The previous question also applies to approximation algorithms, when the best known offline approximation algorithm is exponential in terms of running time. \item Suggest and investigate other extensions of the adaptive priority framework besides the information-theoretic advice tape extension.
-For instance, one could consider a class of adaptive priority algorithms where advice is given by an AC0 circuit.
-What can be said about the power and limitations of such algorithms? \item More generally, study structural complexity of priority algorithms with advice.
+\begin{itemize} \item Design and analyze new adaptive priority algorithms with advice for (special cases of) classical optimization problems and convert them to offline algorithms, by trying all possibilities for the advice as with priority exact algorithms or by implementing them as branch-and-reduce algorithms.
+In particular, are there priority algorithms with advice that lead to faster (in terms of the base of the exponent) exact exponential time offline algorithms than the best known? \item The previous question also applies to approximation algorithms, when the best known offline approximation algorithm is exponential in terms of running time. \item Suggest how to extend the lower bound results to the unrestricted priority function model.
+A first example of such a lower bound for an artificial problem was given in Section~\ref{sec:tp} for the thorny path problem. \item Suggest and investigate other extensions of the adaptive priority framework besides the information-theoretic advice tape extension.
+For instance, one could consider a class of adaptive priority algorithms where advice is given by an $\mbox{AC}^0$ circuit.
+What can be said about the power and limitations of such algorithms? \item More generally, study the structural complexity of priority algorithms with advice.
 What reasonable complexity classes can be defined based on advice complexity and approximation ratio? \item The lower bounds implied by our reduction-based framework are of the form ``constant inapproximability even given linear advice.''
-Can this framework be extended to handle superconstant inapproximability with sublinear advice?
-More generally, the goal is to design some framework that could work in this other regime of parameters.
-A good starting point would be to show that maximum independent set cannot be approximated to within $n^{1-\epsilon}$ with $O(\log n)$ bits of advice, for any fixed $\epsilon \in (0, 1]$. \end{enumerate}
+Can this framework be extended to handle super-constant inapproximability with sublinear advice?
+More generally, the goal is to design some framework that could work in this other realm of parameters.
+A good starting point would be to show that Maximum Independent Set cannot be approximated to within $n^{1-\epsilon}$ with $O(\log n)$ bits of advice, for any fixed $\epsilon \in (0, 1]$.
+Note that under the assumption $\textrm{P}\neq\textrm{NP}$, this lower bound follows from the famous result of H{\aa{}}stad~\cite{Hastad99}.
+The goal here is to prove this lower bound unconditionally for the restricted class of priority algorithms with advice. \end{itemize}